13 Things to Know Before Traveling in Albania: Prepare for a Fantastic Journey

 Make sure you call ahead of time to see if it is open.

-• Piramida – This, like Tirana and Albania, has a complicated past.
+• Piramida – This city, like the rest of the country, has a complicated past.
 It was originally created to honor the country’s dictator Enver Hoxha (who ruled from 1944-85) but just 5 years later the plans were changing.

 There is still much debate on how it should be used.
 When we were there, it was under construction and it couldn’t be seen.

-• National Museum of Albania – Here you can learn about Albania’s history and see some great exhibits including the most cherished “Beauty of Durres” from the 4th century B.C.
+• National Museum of Albania – Here you can learn about the country’s Ihistory and see some great exhibits including the most cherished “Beauty of Durres” from the 4th century B.C.
 Make sure you check the times and note that it is closed on Mondays.

 • Et’hem Bey Mosque – regardless of your religious preferences, this is a really incredible place to see.
 It was completed in the early 19th century and closed during communist rule.